johnjones4/Dickinson-Talks-2019/marps/math-cs-chat.md

 # A Day in the Life

+* Lead and manage digital projects such as web and app builds
-* Use data and analytics to inform our decision making
+* Employ data analytics to inform our decision making
 * Experiment with new technologies that might be useful to us or other nonprofits
 * Explore and promote the value of open source software in the social sector
-* Lead and manage digital projects such as web and app builds

 ---

-# <!--fit--> Some Cool Things We've Done
+# <!--fit--> Some Things We've Launched

 ---